Mechanicsburg dad to run 200+ miles to fight cancer

 HERSHEY, Pa.
 (WHTM) – A determined dad from Mechanicsburg is running more than 200 miles to fight cancer.

-Mike McCauley hugged his son Lachlan before taking off from Penn State Children’s Hospital Thursday.
+Mike McCauley hugged his son Lachlan before taking off from Penn State Children’s Hospital on Thursday.

-The run traces the steps of 17-year-old Lachlan’s cancer treatment and recovery journey, from Penn State Children’s Hospital, to Will’s Eye Hospital, to the Children’s Hospital of Philadelphia and back to Hershey.
+The run traces the steps of 17-year-old Lachlan’s cancer treatment and recovery journey, from Penn State Children’s Hospital to Will’s Eye Hospital, the Children’s Hospital of Philadelphia and all the way back to Hershey.

-“This run is symbolic of the journey,” said Mike McCauley.
+“This run is symbolic of the journey,” Mike McCauley said.
 “There are ups and downs, and there’s a ton of pain.”

 Lachlan has been cancer-free for 12 years.